Resources for Faculty

 - All students, employees, visitors

-- All forms of tobacco (including smokeless tobacco)
+- All forms of tobacco (including smokeless tobacco, electronic cigarettes/vapes)

-CPCC Counseling Services staff members have engaged in training about supporting people who are trying to quit using tobacco products.
-Counselors are available to talk with students about making healthy lifestyle changes.
-The Counseling Services office can be contacted at 704.330.6433.
+Counseling Services are available to talk with students about making healthy lifestyle changes and can be contacted at 704.330.6433.

 A survey of CPCC students and employees in March 2009 yielded these results:

 The Tobacco-Free College policy at CPCC became effective on January 2, 2010.
-That is the same day that smoking was banned in all public restaurants and bars in North Carolina.
+That same day, smoking was banned in all public restaurants and bars in North Carolina.